AkashParit/AkashParit/README.md

 ---

 💡 **About Me**
-I'm deeply interested in how businesses grow, spend, and succeed — and I love bringing clarity to that story through numbers.
+I'm deeply interested in how businesses grow, spend, and succeed and I love bringing clarity to that story through numbers.
 I'm currently building hands-on projects in **financial analysis**, **corporate finance**, and **data visualization**, all using tools that drive real-world decision making: **Power BI** and **Excel**.

 ---

 📊 **Finance Projects I'm Working On**
-- **📈 KPI Dashboard for a Retail Business**
+- **KPI Dashboard for a Retail Business**
   Visualizing sales, margins, and operational KPIs using Power BI
-- **💸 Startup Budget Forecasting**
-  Creating 12-month forecasts, burn rate analysis, and cash runway models in Excel
-- **🏷️ Product Line Profitability Tracker**
-  Identifying the most profitable products and improving decision-making
-- **📊 Monthly Financial Summary Reports**
-  Automating business reports in Excel for easy executive insights

 ---

 🛠️ **Tools I Use**
-- 💼 Excel (modeling, formulas, pivot tables, DCFs)
+- Excel (modeling, formulas, pivot tables, DCFs)
-- 📊 Power BI (interactive dashboards, DAX)
+- Power BI (interactive dashboards, DAX)
-- 📚 Basic Financial Modeling & Valuation techniques
+- Basic Financial Modeling & Valuation techniques

 ---